wwselleck/content-shrine/README.md

 # 🙏🔥content-shrine🔥🙏
 This repo exists to document the best of the best content I come across.

+This can be any kind of content: informational, educational, entertaining, funny, whatever It can also be about anything: programming, technology, sports, video games, anything

 ✔️ Signals that something is worth adding:
-- It is a foundational work of a subject I am invested in
+- It is an iconic and/or foundational work of a field I'm interested in
+- It details processes or patterns that I aspire to use myself
+- It's something worth revisiting frequently
 - I get anxiety from the thought that I might lose it or forget about it
-- It details processes or patterns that I want to use myself
-- It's something worth revisiting frequently

 ❌ Signals that something is **not** worth adding:
 - It's a tutorial